List of violent incidents between sports participants and spectators

 On a number of occasions throughout history, notable sporting participants have been involved in violent confrontations with spectators during a competition.
 This list includes events in which a spectator at a sporting event was engaged in such a confrontation with an athlete, coach or game official, either through the spectator's intrusion upon the field of play, or (as a result of such an event) a participant entering the spectator seating area.
 Incidents of object or snow throwing are included when it results in injuries to a match participant or causes significant delays or cancellation of the event.

-It does not include incidents of riots or other violence, often outside the event venue, which did not involve game participants.
+It excludes incidents of riots or other violence, often outside the event venue, which did not involve game participants.